ofek-wasserman/ai-programming-tutor/README.md

 - Verify your API keys are valid and active

 ### "Module not found" error
+- Make sure virtual environment is activated: `source .venv/bin/activate`
 - Run `pip install -r requirements.txt` again
-- Make sure you're using Python 3.11+
+- Make sure you're using Python 3.8+
-- Check that you're in the correct virtual environment
+- Check that you're in the project directory

+### Virtual environment issues
+- To deactivate: `deactivate`
+- To reactivate: `source .venv/bin/activate`
+- If `.venv/` is corrupted, delete it and recreate: `python3 -m venv .venv`
+- Make sure you activated venv before installing packages

 ### Llama model is not working
 - Make sure Ollama is installed: https://ollama.ai